bigchipbag/migrate-deluge/README.md

-# migrate-deluge-windows-linux
+# migrate-deluge
-A script to move deluge from Windows to Linux with minimal file rechecks required
+A script to move deluge from Windows to Linux (and potentially more platform-to-platform as well) with minimal file rechecks required
 ## Usage

 Pause all torrents in Deluge on Windows.
 Use the File->Quit option to close Deluge, and verify the system tray icon is gone and the program is closed.